cdktf/cdktf-provider-aws/docs/opensearchserverlessSecurityPolicy.go.md

 - *Type:* *string

+Description of the policy.
+Typically used to store information about the permissions defined in the policy.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.99.1/docs/resources/opensearchserverless_security_policy#description OpensearchserverlessSecurityPolicy#description}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.100.0/docs/resources/opensearchserverless_security_policy#description OpensearchserverlessSecurityPolicy#description}

 ---